 6 Fundamentals of Brewing

 When making coffee, there are six main variables that we can manipulate and control to improve our brew.
+If you take a look at the recipes from past years of the AeroPress World Championship, no two winning recipes are identical, and contestants toyed with every single brewing variable to make the best cup possible.
 We’ll highlight each variable and then discuss how it applies to the AeroPress.

 1. Coffee-To-Water Ratio

 The first variable to consider is the coffee-to-water ratio.
 In other words, how much coffee should we use compared to how much water?
 The standard ratio for most methods is around 1:16 (1 gram of coffee for every 16 grams of water), but when it comes to AeroPress, folks like it stronger – the original AeroPress recipe recommends 1:6!
 After the brewing process is complete, you can add water to taste, but it’s supposed to be reminiscent of espresso.
 Most alternative AeroPress recipes call for ratios in the range of 1:12–1:16, but rarely much weaker than that.

 The second variable to consider is the grind.
 Once again, the standard AeroPress recipe is quite different than other methods.
 AeroPress recommends a super fine grind—almost as fine as you would use with espresso.
 Paired with a short brew time, this kind of grind works best.
 Yet, for variations that involve a longer immersion, we’ll need to go coarser.
 Medium-fine to medium-coarse is standard.
 When in doubt, we would recommend starting in the middle of your grind options (a five on a scale of 1–10) and make adjustments based on taste.